Capitol Steps: Reagan years

 In 1981, three Republican congressional staffers (Bill Strauss, Elaina Newport, and Jim Aidala) used their spare time at the Subcommittee on Energy, Nuclear Proliferation, and Government Processes of the Senate Committee of Governmental Affairs to write and sing parodies of current events.
-Joined by fellow Republican Senate staffers Nancy Baskin, Barbie Granzow and Dave Nichols, they decided on a Christmas show as their first performance while continuing to work full-time as congressional staffers.
-They chose "The Capitol Steps" as their group name because of a sex scandal earlier that year in which Congressman John Jenrette had sex with his wife, Rita, on the steps of the Capitol Building.
+Joined by fellow Republican Senate staffers Nancy Baskin, Barbie Granzow, and Dave Nichols, they decided on a Christmas show as their first performance while continuing to work full-time as congressional staffers.
+They chose "The Capitol Steps" as their group name because of news earlier that year that Congressman John Jenrette had had sex with his wife, Rita, on the steps of the Capitol Building.

 Their first show was a December 11, 1981 Christmas party for the Senate Foreign Relations Committee.
 The performers, considering the show a success, performed the same songs several more times that month.
 In 1982, the group expanded to include House staffers and Democrats.
 Despite being predominantly Republican, they tried to make their shows bipartisan with a roughly-even mix of songs lampooning Democrats and Republicans.
 Although the group attracted media interest at the time, they refused interview requests out of concern that their jobs could be endangered by press coverage and their behavior might affect Strauss and Newport's subcommittee chair Charles H. Percy.

 In February 1983, the Capitol Steps began to perform monthly at the Shoreham Hotel and became open to publicity for the first time.
 They received a favorable review in The Washington Post, and their performances were successful.
 In November 1984, they performed at Percy's election-night party; during the party they learned that the senator had lost the election, and Strauss and Newport would lose their jobs with him.
 Shortly afterwards, the Capitol Steps became a professional group and recorded their first album: Capitol Steps Live! at the Shoreham.
 By this time, the group was performing weekly at the Shoreham.
 They later moved to The Bread Oven on Pennsylvania Avenue, near the White House, and in the fall of 1986 the Capitol Steps began performing on a regular basis at Chelsea's Cabaret in the Georgetown area.

 After Percy's loss, Strauss decided to work full-time for the Capitol Steps.
 Newport went to work for Sen. Al D'Amato.
 Aidala went to work at the US Environmental Protection Agency.
 At this time, the group included David Gencarelli, Richard Paul, Anne Hill, Ann Schmitt, Brian Ash, and Mike Loomis; all except Loomis and Gencarelli were still with the group in 2012 with Newport.
-In September 1988, the Capitol Steps performed at the White House for an audience which included President Ronald Reagan, his wife Nancy, and hundreds of members of Congress.
+In September 1988, the Capitol Steps performed at the White House for an audience that included President Ronald Reagan, his wife Nancy, and hundreds of members of Congress.
 The president enjoyed the show.
 The Capitol Steps released five albums during Reagan's two presidential terms, including Thank God I'm A Contra Boy, We Arm the World, and Workin' 9 to 10.